linhhktran/Carbon-Emission-Analysis/README.md

 **Discussion:** The Electrical Equipment and Machinery industry far exceeds others in carbon emissions, followed by Automobiles & Components and Materials, which mostly belong to heavy industry.

 ***Question 2.4: What are the companies with the highest contribution to carbon emissions?***

+Associates total carbon emissions with companies by joining the id between the 'companies' table and 'product_emissions', then groups data by company_name to rank them.
+The company_id in the 'product_emissions' table is the foreign key, linked to the primary key id in the 'companies' table.

 ``` sql
 SELECT
     c.company_name,